 Don’t just count on that sweater that you haven’t worn in a year to fit the way that it used to, or trust that the zipper on your dress works.
 Put on the outfits that you plan to wear at the same time to make sure that you don’t only like how you look in it, but that you like the way that you look together.

 Avoid busy patterns, logos and graphics

 Don’t be afraid of patterns but you do want to be careful about them being TOO wild or obvious.
-Plaids, florals, and quiet stripes for example can all look really awesome!
+Plaids, florals, and quiet stripes, for example, can all look really awesome!
+The trick is if one of you wears a strong pattern, the other should stick to a solid.
 Avoid big logos or messages, again, you want people to see you and not reading your shirt.
 Logos also tend to date photos (remember the giant GAP sweatshirts from the 90′s?!).
 A popular exception to this is wearing sports jerseys from your favorite team.